SwissTierrasColombia/Asistente-LADM-COL/README_en.md

 ## Functionalities

-The current version (0.0.2) of the LADM_COL Assistant allows to:
+The current version (0.0.3) of the LADM_COL Assistant allows to:

  - Capture data for the LADM_COL v2.2.0 model.
- - Add points to the `Boundary Point` layer from CSV files.
+ - Add points to the `Boundary Point` and `Survey Point` layers from CSV files.
    - Validate and avoid insertion of overlapping points.
  - Define `Boundaries` by digitizing on the map.
    - Aids for digitization: